Leeds United Jury: Whites pass a very different kind of test with colours still flying

-The Yorkshire Evening Post’s panel of jurors five their verdict on Leeds United’s 0-0 draw with Championship rivals Middlesbrough at Elland Road last Friday.
+The Yorkshire Evening Post’s panel of jurors give their verdict on Leeds United’s 0-0 draw with Championship rivals Middlesbrough at Elland Road last Friday.

 Have a read and see if you agree with their judgement: